Marietaaaa/Puzzle-game/README.md

 # Puzzle-game
-This code contains html, css and jquery code.
+This code contains html, css and jquery.